Nikon D6 vs Panasonic G9

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the D6 and the G9 are recent models that are part of the current product line-up.
 The D6 replaced the earlier Nikon D5, while the G9 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D6 and G9 can be found, respectively, in the Nikon D6 Manual (free pdf) or the online Panasonic G9 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D6 and the Panasonic G9?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.